MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ItemsAdvanced/how-to-view-items-in-transit.md

     ---
 # How to: View Items in Transit
-If you have set up your inventory in different locations and are transferring items between locations using in\-transit codes, you can view by in\-transit code the quantities that are in transit.
+If you have set up your inventory in different locations and are transferring items between locations using in-transit codes, you can view by in-transit code the quantities that are in transit.

 ### To view items in transit